Silver Donald Cameron: Wind, Whales and Whisky

 The information about lobsters is interwoven with stories about the many shipwrecks on a nearby "killer island", how Fred Lawrence ended up moving to Cape Breton from Maine, and the dramatic traces that "ancient volcanoes, mighty glaciers, up-tilted seafloors" have left on the coastline.
 "The rocks have a tortured appearance", Cameron writes, "abrupt, sharp shapes, angled striations, rapid shifts of colour from pink to white, rust, green, grey, black.
 The geology looks like frozen violence: layers of rock bent, twisted, broken, folded, thrust upward, knocked sideways, pressed downward."

 In Wind, Whales and Whisky, Cameron discusses one of the ironies he sees about life in Cape Breton.
 On the one hand, the island seems poor with chronic unemployment, but on the other, its rural inhabitants have access to abundant and delicious food such as apples, cranberries, fish, deer, moose and the produce from their gardens.
 After describing "the most unbelievably wonderful meal of the voyage"—lobster and grey sole baked in the oven with tinned mushroom soup accompanied by scalloped potatoes and broccoli, Cameron writes: "I love living in a depressed region, I thought.
 One lives so well."
 In a chapter entitled, "Good People in Bad Times", Cameron outlines the troubles of industrial Cape Breton including the long decline of two of its economic mainstays, coal mining and steel making.
 "It is a hard place to make a living", he writes, "but it is a wonderful place to live."

 Industrial Cape Breton is raucous and funny, full of music and theatre and satire.
 It is gossipy and anecdotal, tolerant of eccentricity, generous and co-operative.
 It is tenacious, disorderly, skeptical of authority, lethal to pomposity and pretension.
 It is fecund, unruly and affectionate.

 Newspaper reviewers praised Wind, Whales and Whisky as entertaining, joyful and informative.
 One, who grew up on Cape Breton Island, wrote that the book brought back many memories: "I could smell the salt and feel the warmth of those country kitchens and hear the intoxicating song of the fiddle ...
 There are moonshiners and poets in this book, fishermen and ghosts, Buddhist monks and singing coal miners, cock-fighters and priests.
 There's also a pretty good recipe for moonshine you could try if you're willing to risk $500 in fines and maybe six months in jail."

 Awards and recognition

 His writing and journalism earned him numerous awards including the Evelyn Richardson Award, the Atlantic Provinces Booksellers Award and the City of Dartmouth Book Award.
 One of his television dramas won a Best Short Film award and he earned four National Magazine Awards as well as two awards for his corporate writing.
-In 2012, Cameron received both the Order of Canada and the Order of Nova Scotia.
+In the 2012 Canadian honours, Cameron was appointed Member of the Order of Canada (CM), also being appointed Member of the Order of Nova Scotia (ONS) and awarded the Queen Elizabeth II Diamond Jubilee Medal the same year.